 While sone is important, safety is paramount.
 Not only should you find a range hood with the ideal sone rating for your kitchen, but it should also be safe for the space you’re putting it in.

-Types of Blowers
+Types of Range Hood Blowers

 Understanding Sone Levels

-Conversely, even a rating as high as 8 sones isn’t exactly what one would call “loud.”
+Even a rating as high as 8 sones isn’t exactly what one would call “loud.”
 It equates to the sound of busy traffic on the highway.
 Though, of course, that may be a much louder sound when it amplifies in your kitchen.

 Can’t Find the Right Range Hood for Your Kitchen?
 Ambient Edge Can Help!